 Some of the most rewarding things for her about teaching freediving are seeing how much people can achieve in such a short space of time, seeing students overcome particular barriers, or even just when someone executes a perfect duck dive for the first time and suddenly their whole style steps up a gear.

+Heather is our lead instructor for our blue shark trips and has a passion and great affection for the Cornish coastline.
 When she isn’t freediving (or doing her day job as an environmental consultant in Surrey), Heather can be found parked up in her camper van in the car parks in front of various surf breaks around the UK.